A Logarithmic Decomposition and a Signed Measure Space for Entropy: Introduction

 From this new perspective, the abstract information spaces $\tilde{X}_1,\ldots, \tilde{X}_r$ are now fully realised.
 Using this decomposition, they can now be seen to contain multiple atoms of information, each with a single qualitative interpretation which makes them particularly pleasant to characterise.
 These atoms are in bijection with subsets of the outcome space $\Omega$ with singlets and the empty set removed, and whether or not a given random variable \textit{has knowledge} of a given atom is also straightforward to characterise.
 That is, as a set, it is quite straightforward to determine the set-theoretic composition of the information space $\tilde{X}$.

 In sections \ref{SECTION_Refinement} and \ref{SECTION_Construction} we construct the signed measure space $(\Delta \Omega, \mu)$ by describing a set of \textit{atoms} of information.
 Subsets of this space will form the elements of the abstract information spaces $\tilde{X}_i$, which we later refer to as $\Delta X_i$.
 We also prove many useful results on the measures of individual atoms.
-For example, we demonstrate that for any given atom $b$, the sign of the contribution $\mu(b)$ is fixed by its structure -- a property lost at coarser resolutions.
+For example, we demonstrate that for any given atom $b$, the sign of the contribution $\mu(b)$ is fixed by its structure -- a property lost at coarser resolutions. \revlbl{R1.1, R1.2}In particular, the $I$-measure, now viewed as a collection of these refined atoms, does not allow for knowledge of the sign of its components ahead of time.
+Under this refinement, the sign of every contribution is accounted for, even without any knowledge of the underlying probabilities in the system.
+In particular, this allows for the structural investigation of various systems - in \cite{down2025algebraic}, a sequel to this work, we use this unique property to study synergistic information, showing that, allowing probabilities to vary freely, the XOR gate is the only system of three variables $X,Y, f(X,Y)$ with purely synergistic (purely negative co-information) behaviour.

-In section \ref{SECTION_Quantities} we will make the utility of our new vocabulary clear by demonstrating its consistency with the $I$-measure \cite{yeung1991new}.
+In section \ref{SECTION_Quantities} we show that our measure both refines and is consistent with the $I$-measure \cite{yeung1991new}.
 We characterise the entropy of a variable $H(X)$ as the total measure of all atoms in its information space, $\mu(\Delta X)$, and we show that the mutual information also has a representation as $\mu(\Delta X \cap \Delta Y)$.
-Additionally, we recover natural representations for the common information of G\'acs and K\"orner \cite{gacs1973common} and the common information of Wyner \cite{wyner1975common}.
+Additionally, we recover natural representations for the common information of G\'acs and K\"orner \cite{gacs1973common} \revlbl{R2.1, R2.2}and the minimum sufficient statistic.
 We give a description of these \textit{logarithmically decomposable} quantities; quantities which have a set-theoretic representation under our decomposition.

 In sections \ref{SECTION_Inclusions} and \ref{SECTION_Continuous} we develop the theory to explain how information representations change when refining the outcome space $\Omega \to \Omega'$ and how this can be applied to study continuous variables.
 In doing so, we recover the limiting density of discrete points of Jaynes \cite{jaynes1957information, jaynes1968prior}.
 Using this, we give a novel set-theoretic perspective on why, under refinements, mutual information is often bounded while entropy is not.